virb30/gostack-gympoint/README.md

   yarn sequelize db:seed:all
 ```

-this will create a fake admin user with the credentials:
+it will create a fake admin user with the credentials:

 ***email:** admin@gympoint.com*

 ***password:** 123456*

+**Note:** these credentials must be used to signin on frontend application

 ### Run the applications